Darrol Ray: College career

 After high school, Ray went to the University of Oklahoma, where he switched to defense and played safety.
 He was also the punter and handled kickoff duties.
 He ended his career as an Oklahoma Sooners football as a four-year letterman, two time 1st team All-Big Eight and 2nd team All-American.
 He played in the Hula, Senior, Orange, and Fiesta Bowls.
 He was also named to Oklahoma's All-Decade Team.

 Professional career

-In 1980, he was selected by the New York Jets.
+In 1980, he was selected 40th overall in the second round by the New York Jets.
 He played 5 seasons with them, finishing his career with 21 interceptions, in which he returned for 581 yards and 3 touchdowns.
 He also recovered five fumbles, returning them for 131 yards and a score.
-In a 44-17 win over the Cincinnati Bengals in a playoff game after the 1982 season, Ray set an NFL playoff record by returning an interception 98 yards for a touchdown.
+In a 44–17 win over the Cincinnati Bengals in a playoff game after the 1982 season, Ray set an NFL playoff record by returning an interception 98 yards for a touchdown.
 Chances for appearing in the Super Bowl evaporated when the Jets lost to the Miami Dolphins two games later in the American Football Conference championship game.